danielparks/puppet-golang/REFERENCE.md

 ### golang

-This installs go under `/usr/local/go/`, and symlinks the binaries into `/usr/local/bin/`.
-It also downloads the archive into `/usr/local/src/puppet-golang.tar.gz`.
+This installs go under `/usr/local/go/` and symlinks the binaries into `/usr/local/bin/`.

 Most people will not need to change any parameter other than `$version`.